REhints/REhints.com/_posts/2013-09-02-Type-REconstruction-in-HexRaysCodeXplorer.md

 layout: post
 ---

-In this blog post we would like to account for “Type Reconstruction” feature of HexRaysCodeXplorer plugin, what motivated us for developing it, the basic ideas behind its implementation and how to use it.
+In this blog post we would like to account for &#0171;Type Reconstruction&#0187; feature of HexRaysCodeXplorer plugin, what motivated us for developing it, the basic ideas behind its implementation and how to use it.

 {{ excerpt_separator }}